Disasters and emergencies can strike anytime and in many forms. Help minimise the impact of a disaster by undertaking these four key steps:

 directly addresses urgent community need.
 Please visit www.givit.org.au or

 pledge your donation or offer of assistance.

-For individuals, to donate items or services, and to see what is urgently
+For individuals wanting to donate money, items or services, and to see what is urgently

 For translated fact sheets, Australian Sign Language (Auslan) videos and ethnic radio stations, see translated materials.